-(b) An award from a professional society that includes a monetary component, if the award was unsolicited (the organization selected the awardee and the awardee was nominated by others).
+(b) An award from a professional society that includes a monetary component.
 The award must be from a recognized professional organization and must be an established award.

 (c) A one-time monetary award from the federal sponsor given in accordance with agency awards policy (e.g., Special Act, Outstanding Performance).

-2.12.3 If you are a university faculty member on sabbatical leave, you may receive sabbatical leave pay under the existing regulations of the university, but you may not participate in university grant or contract activities during your tenure as an Associate.
+2.13.3 If you are a university faculty member on sabbatical leave, you may receive sabbatical leave pay under the existing regulations of the university, but you may not participate in university grant or contract activities during your tenure as an NRC Research Associate.
 Consult the Program Administrator with any questions.

-2.12.4 If you hold J-1 status, you must request written authorization from the National Research Council Visa Officer before you undertake any outside consultation or give a talk for which you will be paid expenses.
+2.13.4 If you hold J-1 status, you must request written authorization from the NRC Research Associateship Programs Visa Officer before you undertake any outside consultation or give a talk for which you will be paid expenses.
 This requirement is based on federal J-1 regulations.

 return to top of page